► First UK drive of the Ford Focus in ST Line form

 Read more news and details about the Mk4 Ford Focus hatchback range

 Lower-power Focuses, broadly those with 1.0-litre petrol or 1.5-litre diesel engines, now have a torsion-beam rear axle, while grander versions have a development of the 'control blade' multilink rear suspension that has long been central to a Focus's dynamic prowess.
+A Ford man said (off the record) that most buyers won't tell the difference, but we'll see.

-They can also identify junctions and roundabouts and broaden their beams to light them.
+The automatic headlights are able to follow road markings round bends and aim accordingly, and can also identify junctions and roundabouts and broaden their beams to light them.
 The self-parking is cleverer, too, provided you have the new eight-speed double-clutch gearbox option.
 And Evasive Steering Assist applies helpful efforts to the steering wheel as you attempt to avoid something that's suddenly blocking your way.

 The Focus is also the first Ford with a FordPass Connect 'embedded' modem, which lets you remotely start the engine and check fluid levels via a phone app as well as handling all the usual connectivity functions.
+None of this is earth shattering, but it brings the Focus to the head of the class without actually redfining it.

 CAR lives with a Ford Focus RS: don't miss our long-term test review

-New Ford Focus: interior and cabin quality
+Ford Focus Mk4: interior and cabin quality

 The centre console, now lower and less looming, has lost its manual handbrake, a move which will be welcomed by some and regretted by others.